 Then you need to prioritize the risk identification process so that you and your team have a clear picture of the risks that you face as a business and their potential consequences.
-Once this process is complete, you should make use of a robust contract management system in order to minimize the risks that you've previously identified.
+Once this process is complete, you should make use of a robust contract lifecycle management system in order to minimize the risks that you've previously identified.
 Contract management systems come with a variety of benefits, such as:

 Having a single, unified system in which all of your contracts can be tracked and audited

 Creating customized fields for marking and tracking high-risk contracts

 Using software with built-in electronic signature capabilities in order to ensure that all required parties have signed an agreement

 Setting automatic alerts for any changes made to a contract